HaschekSolutions/opentrashmail/README.md

 - [ ] Docker files and configs

 # Features
-- Python powered mail server that works out of the box for any domain
+- Python powered mail server that works out of the box for any domain you throw at it
-- Web interface to manage mails and credentials
+- Web interface to manage emails
+- Generate random email adresses
 - 100% file based, no database needed

 # How it works

-The heart of Open Trashmail is a python powered SMTP server that listens on incoming emails and stores them as json objects.
-The server doesn't have to know the right Email domain, it will just catch everything it receives.
-You only have to expose port 25 to the web and set an MX entry of your domain pointing to the IP adress of your machine
+The heart of Open Trashmail is a **python powered SMTP server** that listens on incoming emails and stores them as json objects.
+The server doesn't have to know the right Email domain, it will just **catch everything** it receives.
+You only have to **expose port 25 to the web** and set an **MX record** of your domain pointing to the IP adress of your machine.

+The server then saves all received emails as JSON objects and the web interface can access it.